How to properly answer questions from online presentation viewers?

 Furthermore, by answering a specific viewer’s question, you essentially create personalized content.
 As we know, personalization helps the viewer pay closer attention to the presentation materials.

-Prepare for questions and rehearse your response.
-This is the best way to put yourself in a state of confident calmness for conducting a presentation and answering questions.
+This is the best way to put yourself in a state of confident calmness for conducting a presentation and answering live questions.
 To make the rehearsal successful, you will undoubtedly need the help of your colleagues.
 It’s much more difficult to anticipate on your own what questions might be asked.
 Moreover, such rehearsals help identify and rectify the weak points in the presentation.

 be patient